Kiffhost/exalted-scripture-understanding/Charms/Infernal/Occult/Infernal Sorcery & Necromancy/Celestial Circle Sorcery.md

 ---
 *The Infernal ascends to the higher mysteries, following in the footsteps of the first Primordials to master sorcery.*

 The Infernal may use Celestial Circle sorcery.
-She learns one Celestial Circle spell — an additional control spell — and one shaping ritual for free.
+She learns one Celestial Circle spell — an additional control spell — and one shaping ritual.